andrei-calin-dragomir/ease25-repl-pkg/README.md

 - [x] warm up run: prior to the experiment run a function to warm up the machine (e.g., fibonacci.py) for 1m and then cool the machine for 30 seconds.
 - [x] save the output of the functions
 - [x] add validation of result for each function
+- [ ] remember to use `taskset -c 0` to bind the execution to 1 core
 - [ ] setup compilers to save intermediate files
 - [ ] compile and save all scripts
 - [ ] check the conditions of the testbed when idle.